oxylabs/chatgpt-scraper/README.md

 ```
 You can find the full [output example file](output-chatgpt-scraper.json) in this repository.

+Alternatively, you can extract the data in the Markdown format for easier data integration workflows involving AI tools.

 **Note:** The composition of elements may vary depending on whether the query was made from a desktop or mobile device.